Wilhelm Günther

-Wilhelm Günther (21 April 1899 - 1945) was a German SS-Brigadeführer and Generalmajor of Police who served as an SS and Police Leader (SSPF) in the occupied Soviet Union, and as the commander of police and security forces in Trieste during Second World War.
+Wilhelm Günther (21 April 1899 - 1945) was a German SS-Brigadeführer and Generalmajor of Police who served as an SS and Police Leader (SSPF) in the occupied Soviet Union, and as the commander of security police (SiPo) and intelligence forces (SD) in Trieste during Second World War.
 He was declared dead after the end of the war.

 Early life and career

 Günther was born in Ermenrod and served as a soldier with a signals unit in the Imperial German Army during the First World War.
 After the end of the war, he served for a short time in the Reichswehr under the Weimar Republic until being discharged October 1919.
 He then studied electrical engineering.
 Active in the opposition to the Occupation of the Ruhr, he was briefly imprisoned for espionage activities by a French military court.

 In May 1932 Günther joined the Nazi Party (membership number 1,094,209) and on 14 March 1933, the SS (SS number 69,638).
 From March 1933 to April 1935 he worked as a signals specialist in SS-Abschnitt (District) XI, based in Wiesbaden.
 Assigned to the Sicherheitsdienst (SD), the SS intelligence service, he was posted to SS-Oberabschnitt (Main District) "Rhine," also headquartered in Wiesbaden, until April 1937.
 This was followed by a tour as the Commander of the SD in the Oberabschnitt "Südost" based in Breslau until November 1938.
 During this time he was active in the occupation of the Sudetenland.
 From October 1939 to March 1941 he was Inspekteur der Sicherheitspolizei und des SD (Inspector of SiPo and SD) in Stettin and then in Kassel until September 1942.